umangtdesai/MBE-Data-Analysis/README.md

 ### Algorithms
 ##### getData.py
-This algorithm goes to each of the three data portals listed above and retrieves the five datasets.
+This algorithm goes to each of the three data portals listed above and retrieves the five datasets listed.
 The open space and neighborhood datasets are geojson files, the cdc health survey data is a json file, and the race demographics and age demographics data comes as a csv file.
 The algorithm does a little extra work with the csv file, turning them into json files so that they can be properly inserted into MongoDB.
 This algorithm doesn't modify any of the data, and each dataset is stored into its own mongo database with the